zprogrammer-code/programming-univbasics-nds-nds-to-insight-with-methods-repetition-lab-denver-web-010620/README.md

 ## Wrap a First-Order Method

-Looking at the starter code, the inner-most part is _still_ not so easy to reason about.
+Looking at the starter code, the main loop is _still_ not so easy to reason about.
 Let's zoom in to it:

 ```ruby
 # Non-Runnable!